-Enterprise administrations have the ability to view and export audit logs of activity that occurs within their DroneDeploy.
-The activity log contains data on primary interactions with functionality within the users organization including the action, object type, details, and date of the interaction.
+Enterprise administrations can view and export audit logs of activity that occurs within their DroneDeploy.
+The activity log contains data on primary interactions with functionality within the user's organization including the action, object type, details, and date of the interaction.

-Enterprise administrators also have the ability to view any data that has been created across their organization and view any outside sharing that has occurred in their account for data loss prevention purposes.
+Enterprise administrators also can view any data that has been created across their organization and view any outside sharing that has occurred in their account for data loss prevention purposes.

 DroneDeploy adheres to the principles of secure by design and privacy by design through our Secure Development Lifecycle.
 The DroneDeploy SDL incorporates key components from the industry standard Security Development Lifecycle models such as the Microsoft Security Development Lifecycle and OWASP Software Application Maturity Model.

 DroneDeploy's software design phase introduces security and privacy requirements in the design phase of the project.
 All engineers at DroneDeploy are required to undergo application security training prior as part of their employment.